The Peculiar Relationship Between Arrays and Pointers

 }

-Of course, the execution result will be exactly the same as before.
+Of course, the results will be exactly the same as before.

 #include <stdio.h>